PELock/JObfuscator-Python/README.md

 myJObfuscator.shuffleMethods = True

 #
-# encrypt integers using more than 15 floating point math functions from the java.lang.math.* class
+# encrypt integers using more than 15 floating point math functions from the java.lang.Math.* class
 #
 myJObfuscator.intsMathCrypt = True